chfal/investigating_orthogroups/README.md

 ./run_loop_iqtree.sh
 ```

-While that is running you can go back to the head directory and make a new directory for ASTRAL.
+While that is running you can go back to the head directory and go into the ASTRAL directory.

 ```
-mkdir astral
+cd astral
 ```